steipete/steipete.com/_posts/2020-05-30-mac-catalyst-crash-hunt.md

     ...
 ```

 In the first crash, we see `-[NSTextInputContext(NSTextInputContext_RemoteTextInput_UIKitOnMac) selectedRange_RTI]` calling `-[RTIDocumentState selectedTextRange]`.
 Let’s find the former.
-From [my earlier experiments with Marzipan](https://pspdfkit.com/blog/2018/porting-ios-apps-to-mac-marzipan-iosmac-uikit-appkit/), I know that a lot of UIKit-AppKit glue code is in UIKitMacHelper, in the iOSSupport system `/System/iOSSupport/System/Library/PrivateFrameworks/UIKitMacHelper.framework`, which is really a symlink to `/System/Library/PrivateFrameworks/UIKitMacHelper.framework`. `Versions/A/UIKitMacHelper` However, there’s no `selectedRange_RTI` implementation.
+From [my earlier experiments with Marzipan](https://pspdfkit.com/blog/2018/porting-ios-apps-to-mac-marzipan-iosmac-uikit-appkit/), I know that a lot of UIKit-AppKit glue code is in UIKitMacHelper, in the iOSSupport system `/System/iOSSupport/System/Library/PrivateFrameworks/UIKitMacHelper.framework`, which is really a symlink to `/System/Library/PrivateFrameworks/UIKitMacHelper.framework`.`Versions/A/UIKitMacHelper`.
+However, there’s no `selectedRange_RTI` implementation.
 Where else could it be?

 ## Finding the Implementation

 To find out where a method or category is implemented, I’m using [`dladdr`, an old trick I learned in 2014](https://gist.github.com/steipete/28525fd7c44a9f16e206).
-Since this is a bit hard to call via LLDB, we write a small helper, which can be anywhere in your app:
+Since this is a bit difficult to call via LLDB, we write a small helper, which can be anywhere in your app:

 ```objc
 @implementation NSObject (PSHAXX)